sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

             href="#step-4-identification-of-individuals-with-outlying-heterozygosity-rate"
             id="toc-step-4-identification-of-individuals-with-outlying-heterozygosity-rate">Step
             4: Identification of individuals with outlying heterozygosity rate</a>
-        -   <a href="#step-5-identification-of-duplicated-or-related-individuals"
+        -   <a href="#step-5-identification-of-duplicate-samples"
-            id="toc-step-5-identification-of-duplicated-or-related-individuals">Step
+            id="toc-step-5-identification-of-duplicate-samples">Step 5:
-            5: Identification of duplicated or related individuals</a>
+            Identification of duplicate samples</a>
         -   <a href="#step-6-identification-of-individuals-of-divergent-ancestry"
             id="toc-step-6-identification-of-individuals-of-divergent-ancestry">Step
             6: Identification of Individuals of divergent ancestry</a>